Van Buren School Board approve salary increases for key School District administrators

 Van Buren's School Board unanimously approved a motion from Board Member Kevin Bell to amend the contracts for the district superintendent, deputy superintendent and assistant superintendent to provide 3% salary increases for each at its meeting Tuesday.

-The vote came after the board went into executive session that lasted nearly an hour.
+The vote came after the board went into an executive session that lasted nearly an hour.

 Superintendent Harold Jeffcoat said the increase will bring his yearly salary up from $233,000 to $239,000.
 He expressed gratitude for the School Board for its support and leadership after the meeting.